cicada-lang/graphwind/README.md

-# iNet Canvas
+# Graphwind

-A library for drawing interaction nets on canvas.
+A library for drawing graphs on canvas.

 ## Usage